 - A College of Nursing Education Abroad program

-- NUR 4240S Concepts in Community Health Nursing: United Kingdom (4 credits)
+- NUR 4240S Concepts in Community Health Nursing: Norway (4 credits)

 - NUR 2798 Nursing Experience in Honduras